darshan-regmi/JAVA-_-Exercise/README.md

 Learning Java doesn’t have to be boring.
 These projects are designed to be fun, practical, and progressive—so you actually enjoy the learning process while building a portfolio.

 > 🎉 Let’s code Java the way it was meant to be—clean, clever, and console-ready.

+> If you wish to request any project or have any feedback, please don’t hesitate to reach out. [mailto:dev@icp.edu.np]

+---

+## Disclaimer

+Even though our aim is to make sure that you understand the concepts, we don't expect you to copy paste the code.
+We expect you to try to understand the project requirements and then write the code for it yourself.
+If you feel stuck or confused about the solution we have provided hints and pseudocode and ultimately the solution as well in the respective project directory. <br> <br>
+<b>This repo is for learning purpose, we don't guarantee that it will help you master java but we ensure that it will help you understand programming.</b>